danieltslee/SpeedTreeFbxImporter/README.md

 ![This is an image](images/pythonPanelLocation.png)

 2. Select SpeedTree Fbx Importer by Daniel in the drop down menu.
+If the selection is missing, restart Houdini.

 ![This is an image](images/pythonPanelDropDown.png)
 ## Notes